-- All personnel must be listed on the School Personnel Records and verified on the GMS Personnel Page, to determine if they are allowed to be paid with federal funds.
-The Validation process will be performed after the accreditation report is certified. - Stipends and Tutor pay must be for allowable services and allowable personnel who perform direct services to the specific federal program.
-These payments must be listed in School Personnel Records by the end of each fiscal year. - Stipends for allowable PD activities must be accompanied by the PD registration invoice which must reflect the name of the workshop and participants names.
-Stipends for non-conference PD will need an agenda attached with names of participants. - Please check with the program specific area for unallowable job codes.
+- All school district personnel must be listed on the School Personnel Records (SPR) and, if applicable, verified on the GMS Personnel Page to determine if they are allowed to be paid with federal funds. - o The validation process will be performed after the accreditation report is certified. - o Non-district applicants for the Title IV, Part B 21st CCLC grant program will not enter information into SPR. - Stipends and tutor pay must be for allowable services and allowable personnel who perform direct services to the specific federal program. - o Please follow program specific guidance the stipends/tutor pay. - o LEAs must include timesheets or other appropriate documentation for the reimbursement of tutor pay if not listed in SPR at the time of the claim. - Stipends for professional development activities that required a paid registration, including but not limited to conferences, seminars, and workshops, must be accompanied by the registration invoice which includes the name of the professional development and participants' names. - Stipends for professional development activities that did not require registration will need to include an agenda and the names of participants. - It is recommended that LEAs check with the specific program regarding allowable job codes.

-Common Job Codes Job Code Description Supporting Doc cumentation Required 210 Teacher No 207 Remedial Specialist No 211 Teacher-Trainer No Yes (extended day) 322 Family/Community Support Coordinator No Yes (extended day) 352 Social Worker Yes 413 Classroom Aide No (regular day) Yes (extended day) 414 Paraprofessional No (regular day) Yes (extended day) 415 Tutor (Use Function 1000 object code 139) Yes (Program Specific)
+Common Job Codes

+Job Description Supporting Documentation Required

+Code Description

+210 Teacher No

+207 Remedial Specialist No

+211 Teacher-Trainer No (regular day) Yes (extended day)

+322 Family/Community Support Coordinator No (regular day) Yes (extended day)

+352 Social Worker Yes

+413 Teacher Assistant No (regular day) Yes (extended day)

+414 Para-Professional No (regular day) Yes (extended day)

+415 Tutor No if in SPR Yes (if not in SPR)